St Leonard & Mary, Malton

-Ss Leonard & Mary Roman Catholic Church is a medieval church situated in Malton, North Yorkshire, England, now serving a parish in the Roman Catholic Diocese of Middlesbrough.
+St Leonard & Mary Catholic Church is a medieval church situated in Malton, North Yorkshire, England, now serving a parish in the Roman Catholic Diocese of Middlesbrough.
 It is a Grade II* listed building in the National Heritage List for England, and retains at least 24 pieces of medieval figurative carving.

-A notice outside of the church reads:

-"St Leonard's with St Mary's.
+A notice outside of the church reads: "St Leonard's with St Mary's.
 Founded in the 12th century as a Chapel of Ease to the Gilbertine Priory at Old Malton.
 This Church was transferred by way of gift as an ecumenical gesture of goodwill from the Church of England to the Roman Catholic Church in 1971."

 Dating as it does from the mid- to late-1100s, this church is the oldest currently held by Catholics in England, a distinction formerly belonging to St Etheldreda's, London, which was built some time between 1250 and 1290.
 St Leonard's is the first English parish church to be returned to Roman Catholic use following the Reformation.